-Apps can expose their functionality to other apps by defining permissions which those other apps can request.
-They can also define permissions which are automatically made available to any other apps which are signed with the same certificate.
+Apps can expose their functionality to other apps by defining permissions that other apps can request.
+They can also define permissions that are automatically made available to any other apps that are signed with the same certificate.

 All APKs must be signed with a certificate whose private key is held by their developer.
-This certificate identifies the author of the app.
-The certificate does not need to be signed by a certificate authority; it is perfectly allowable, and typical, for Android apps to use self-signed certificates.
+The certificate does not need to be signed by a certificate authority.
+It's allowable, and typical, for Android apps to use self-signed certificates.
 The purpose of certificates in Android is to distinguish app authors.
-This allows the system to grant or deny apps access to signature-level permissions and to grant or deny an app's request to be given the same Linux identity as another app.
+This lets the system grant or deny apps access to signature-level permissions and grant or deny an app's request to be given the same Linux identity as another app.

 User IDs and file access

 At install time, Android gives each package a distinct Linux user ID.
 The identity remains constant for the duration of the package's life on that device.
-On a different device, the same package may have a different UID; what matters is that each package has a distinct UID on a given device.
+On a different device, the same package might have a different UID—what matters is that each package has a distinct UID on a given device.

-Any data stored by an app will be assigned that app's user ID, and not normally accessible to other packages.
+Any data stored by an app is assigned that app's user ID and isn't normally accessible to other packages.